howtographql/howtographql/content/frontend/angular-apollo/1-getting-started.md

 #### Prepare Styling

-This tutorial is about the concepts of GraphQL and how you can use it from within a Angular application, so we want to spend the least time on styling issues.
-To ease up usage of CSS in this project, you'll use the [Tachyons](http://tachyons.io/) library which provides a number of CSS classes.
+This tutorial is about the concepts of GraphQL and how you can use it from within an Angular application, so we want to spend the least time on styling issues.
+To ease up usage of CSS in this project, you'll use the [Tachyons](http://tachyons.io/) library which provides some CSS classes.

 <Instruction>